 WHO ARE WE?

-We are convinced that effective practices of community and civic engagement must be rooted in a vibrant and authentic community, where creative and innovative strategies are encouraged and fostered.
-With this conviction, we seek to sustain, and in some cases re-constitute, bold and prophetic movements for social change.
+Effective methods for community and civic engagement must be rooted in a vibrant and authentic community, where creative and innovative strategies are encouraged and fostered.
+We seek to sustain and, in some cases, re-constitute, bold and prophetic movements for social change with this conviction.

 To be bold and prophetic means:

 Developing spiritual practices that allow one to engage in a continual process of self-and-communal reflection, interrogation, and renewal.

 Boldly responding to the forms of structural evil—like racism, sexism, classism, homophobia, and transphobia—that continue to perpetuate oppressive systems and institutions.

 Recognizing divine power in the voices and cultural productions of those historically oppressed, and leveraging one’s resources and privileges to aid in the amplifying of these voices while dismantling the systems that seek to continue to silence these voices.

 Engaging with and learning from prophetic forms of witness made from a variety of non/faith orientations, including Christian, Buddhist, Muslim, Jewish, and humanist forms of thought and practice.